hmrc/push-pull-notifications-api/resources/public/api/conf/1.0/docs/overview.md

 See <a href="#_get-a-list-of-notifications_get_accordion">get a list of notifications</a> for details about the structure of this JSON object.

+When a notification is pushed its status will be `PENDING`.
 If your service responds to this request with an HTTP status code 200, the notification status is updated to `ACKNOWLEDGED`.

-If your service responds with a different HTTP status code, the request is retried several times over the next few hours.
+If your service responds with a different HTTP status code, the notification status will remain as `PENDING` and the request is retried several times over the next few hours.

 If after a few hours, an HTTP status code 200 has not been received, the notification status is updated to `FAILED`.